vamp-plugins/.github/profile/README.md

 * [`rt-vamp-plugin-sdk`](https://github.com/lukasberbuer/rt-vamp-plugin-sdk)
-  is an alternative C++ SDK for use in real-time performance-critical applications, supporting a limited set of output feature structures and requiring C++20 or newer.
+  is an alternative C++ SDK for use in real-time performance-critical applications, supporting a limited subset of output feature types and requiring C++20 or newer.
   * Plugins built with this SDK can be used in all Vamp hosts.
-They can only return a limited subset of feature types, but if your plugin requires only those feature types and you are confident this won't change, there is no technical disadvantage to using this SDK.
+They can only return [a limited subset](https://github.com/lukasberbuer/rt-vamp-plugin-sdk?tab=readme-ov-file#plugin-restrictions) of feature types, but if your plugin requires only those feature types and you are confident this won't change, there is no technical disadvantage to using this SDK.